alamo-ds/msgraph/README.md

 client := graph.NewClient(ctx, aadConfig)
 ```

-Alternatively, set values for your tenant ID and client ID/secret with the command-line utility
+Alternatively, set values for your tenant ID and client ID/secret with the command-line utility:

 ```bash
 msgraph set \